seynard/pool2geno/README.md

 	sbatch -W -J ${prefix} -o ${dirout}/log/${prefix}.out -e ${dirout}/log/${prefix}.err --wrap="${script}/9_run_simul_data_1000.sh ${script} ${dirin} ${dirout} ${freq} ${n_col_snpid} 1 ${n_pop} ${pop_id} ${prefix} ${prefix0}"
 done
 ```
+The steps from 2.3. to 3.2.2 where repeated for depth 10 and 100.

 ## 4. Group colonies on genetic ancestries
+Using q-vectors of genetic background estimated by AM we can group colonies from our simulations into homogeneous populations (necessary to perform further analysis).
 ```bash
 sce_list='1,2,3,4,5,6,7,8,9,10,11,12,13,14,15' #list of scenarios kept for analysis (here we did not use all our scenarios as we made extreme scenarios for other purposes or with changing parameters) n_col_snpid=2